rackerlabs/rackspace-how-to/content/managed-operations/publish-to-sitecore-cloud.md

    - Smart publish - publish differences between source and target database.

-   - Republish - Publish everything.
+   - Republish - publish everything.

 6. After publishing is complete, select both **Restart the Sitecore Client** and **Restart the Sitecore Server**, and then click **Close**.